15 Mistakes I Made in Japan (So You Don't Have To)

 4. Not Bringing a Portable Charger

-This is the mistake I see literally every day.
+This is the mistake we see literally every day.

 You're using Google Maps constantly.
 Taking hundreds of photos.
 Scanning QR codes for menus.
 Your phone battery dies by 2pm.
 Then you're standing in Shinjuku Station — the busiest station on Earth — with a dead phone and no idea which of the 200 exits is yours.

-I once walked 40 minutes in the wrong direction because my phone died mid-navigation in Asakusa.
-Bought a power bank the next morning.
-Never had the problem again.
+It's easy to walk 40 minutes in the wrong direction because your phone died mid-navigation in Asakusa.
+Buy a power bank the next morning and the problem disappears for good.

 5. Packing Too Many Clothes